 There is no clinical evidence that plant stanols interfere with any medications.
 In clinical studies on plant stanols, no drug interactions were reported.
 And, to date, no drug interactions have been reported in medical literature.

-How will I know if Benecol® is working?
+How will I know if the plant stanols in my Benecol® Buttery Spreads are working?

 We recommend having your cholesterol level measured by a healthcare professional.